shtykh/Nekki/README.md

 The application assumes you have PostgreSQL installed and also have a postgres database and postgres superuser in there.

-Use init.sh (init.bat) script inside the jar to create user *nekki_user*, database *nekki* and table *entry* for application needs.
+Use init.sh (init.bat) script inside the jar to create user *shtykhnekki_user*, database *shtykhnekki* and table *entry* in it for application needs.
 If you allready have it, you gonna have bad time.

 # Input file format